makersacademy/rps-challenge/README.md

 #README

-I have begun to implement 2-player functionality but have not completed this mission, below are instructions on how to download my app and some screenshoots!
+I have begun to implement 2-player functionality but have not completed this mission, below are instructions on how to download my app!

 INSTRUCTIONS ON HOW TO DOWNLOAD MY APP